Prince George’s, Baltimore reviewing Hogan’s order easing restrictions at football stadiums

 That doesn’t mean football fans will be sitting in the stands anytime soon.

 Throughout the pandemic, Hogan has given local governments the power to decide the pace of their reopening and, for the most part, jurisdictions in the Washington region have moved slower than the state.
-Baltimore and Prince George’s County officials said Friday they are reviewing the governor’s order.
+Baltimore and Prince George’s County officials said Friday that they were reviewing the governor’s order.

 James E. Bentley II, a spokesman for Baltimore Mayor Bernard C. “Jack” Young (D), said city officials learned about the executive order through Hogan’s news release.